TangentFoxy/lua-timer/ReadMe.md

 Incompatibilities / Changes from kikito's cron.lua:
 - There are no checks or restrictions on what can be set.
-- If a one-time timer is run by `timer.update`, it will *no longer be updated* by `timer.update`, even if reset.
+- If a one-run timer is run by `timer.update`, it will *no longer be updated* by `timer.update`, even if reset.

 ## Releases
 GitHub unpublishes my releases frequently, check tags to find them!